TeamDev-IP/JxBrowser-Examples/tutorials/selenium/README.md

    ```
    Current URL: https://www.google.com/
    ```
-   It means that Selenium WebDriver managed to successfully run the application, set up a connection with the Chromium engine launched by JxBrowser, and accessed the web page loaded in JxBrowser to obtain and print its URL.
+   It means that Selenium WebDriver managed to successfully run the application, set up a connection with the JxBrowser's Chromium engine, and accessed the loaded web page to print its URL.